mjfrigaard/sharing-your-work/manuscript/04chapter.md

 'Sharing your' can take a few forms.
 You can finish a project, then share your work for people to see and use in what they're doing.
 Another option is to share what you're currently working on in a way that allows other people can collaborate with you along the way.

 To accomplish the second option, we need a means showing how our work has changed over time.
-For example, maybe you've used the 'Review' tools in Mircosoft Word, or you've collaborated in a Google sheet document.
+For example, maybe you've used the 'Review' tools in Microsoft Word, or you've collaborated in a Google sheet document.
 Both are types of [version control](https://en.wikipedia.org/wiki/Version_control) because they're a formal system of managing changes to information over time.

 Consider the image below of a .docx file: